Plastic Granulators

 High-Performance Cutting

-Specialized rotors (V-cut, claw-blade) and durable D2 steel knives ensure efficient size reduction and uniform output.
+Specialized rotors including V-cut and claw-blade designs, combined with durable D2 steel knives, improve size reduction and output uniformity.

 Engineered for Usability

-Features like easy-access chambers, adjustable blades, and modular sieves simplify operation and maintenance.
+Easy-access chambers, adjustable blades, and modular sieves simplify daily operation and maintenance.

 Robust Construction